 Breast reduction is for those women with overly large breasts.
 Breast reduction surgery can be a real life-enhancing option.
-The breast reduction procedure not only gives you smaller, firmer breasts, but will also relieve you from the physical and emotional discomforts of having overly large breasts.
+The breast reduction procedure not only gives smaller, firmer breasts, but will also relieve the physical and emotional discomforts of having overly large breasts.

-The breast reduction surgery will give you more freedom in your work out routine and physical activity and the ability to wear different types of clothing styles.
-Your new breast will look more proportional to the rest of the body.
+The breast reduction surgery will provide freedom in your work out routine and physical activity, and the ability to wear different types of clothing styles.
+The new breasts will look more proportional to the rest of the body.

 Who Is a Good Candidate For Breast Reduction?

-If your are considering a breast reduction, you will make a good candidate if you:
+If considering a breast reduction, you will make a good candidate if you:

-- are in good health, emotionally stable and don’t have any pre-existing medical conditions
+- are in good health, emotionally stable, and do not have any pre-existing medical conditions

-- experience back, neck or shoulder pain caused by the weight of the breast
+- experience back, neck or shoulder pain caused by the weight of the breasts

 - feel your breasts are saggy and heavy with the nipples and areolas pointing downward

-- have breasts that are too big in proportion with your body and experience skin irritation beneath them
+- have breasts that are too big in proportion with the body and experience skin irritation beneath them

-- have indentations in your shoulders caused by the bra straps
+- have indentations in the shoulders caused by bra straps

 - feel self-conscious wearing clothes and/or swimsuits